Measurement of differential cross sections for Z boson pair production in association with jets at $\sqrt{s} =$ 8 and 13 TeV: Systematic uncertainties

-The uncertainties in the \zjets, \wzjets, and \ttbar background yields reflect their different relative fraction in the control samples used for this background estimation, and the statistical uncertainty of the control samples.
-The effect of these uncertainties increases with the jet multiplicity and amounts to 0.7--6.9\% (0.5--2.5\%) in the 8~(13)\TeV measurement.
-The contribution to the uncertainty from the modeling of genuine four lepton background is smaller and varies between 0.1 and 2.0\% ($<$0.1 and 1.2\%) for the 8 (13)\TeV data.
+The uncertainties in the \zjets, \wzjets, and \ttbar background have two components, which are added in quadrature.
+The first relates to the different relative fraction of these background processes in the control sample where we measure the lepton misidentification rate and the sample to which this rate is applied.
+The second is the statistical uncertainty in the control sample.
+The effect of these uncertainties increases with the jet multiplicity and amounts to 0.7--6.9\% (0.5--2.4\%) in the 8~(13)\TeV measurement.
+The contribution to the uncertainty from the modeling of genuine four lepton background is smaller and varies between 0.1 and 2.0\% (${<}0.1$ and 1.2\%) for the 8 (13)\TeV data.
 The pileup uncertainty is evaluated by varying the pileup modeling in the MC samples within its uncertainty.
 The uncertainty in the integrated luminosity is 2.6~\cite{CMS-PAS-LUM-13-001} and 2.5\%~\cite{CMS-PAS-LUM-17-001} for the 8 and 13\TeV data, respectively.

-The contribution of the unfolding procedure to the systematic uncertainty is obtained by comparing the results found with two different sets of MC samples: \MADGRAPHf + \MCFM + \PHANTOM (\MGNLO + \MCFM + \PHANTOM) and \POWHEG + \MCFM + \PHANTOM for the 8 (13)\TeV measurement, and ranges from 0.2 to 3.7\% (0.5 to 5.1\%) at 8 (13)\TeV.
+The contribution of the MC generator choice to the systematic uncertainty is obtained by comparing the results found with two different sets of MC samples: \MADGRAPHf + \MCFM + \PHANTOM (\MGNLO + \MCFM + \PHANTOM) and \POWHEG + \MCFM + \PHANTOM for the 8 (13)\TeV measurement, and ranges from 0.2 to 3.7\% (0.5 to 5.0\%) at 8 (13)\TeV.
 The impact of the relative contribution of the $\cPq\cPaq \to \PZ\PZ$ and $\cPg\cPg \to \PZ\PZ$ processes in the response matrix definition is less than 1\% and is evaluated by varying the corresponding cross section within their renormalization and factorization scale uncertainties.
 For 8\TeV, where no LO to NLO factor is applied to the \MCFM cross section, the $\cPg\cPg \to \PZ\PZ$ cross section is varied by 100\% of its value.
 The statistical uncertainties of the MC samples result in negligible contributions to the response matrix uncertainty.
 The systematic uncertainty arising from the choice of the PDF and the strong coupling strength \alpS has been evaluated using the PDF4LHC recommendations~\cite{PDF4LHCRec, PDF4LHCRep, PDFLHC}, using the CT10, MSTW08, and NNPDF2.3~\cite{NNPDF2011} PDF sets, in the 8\TeV analysis, and the NNPDF3.0 set in the 13\TeV analysis.

 The total systematic uncertainty is obtained by summing all the sources in quadrature, taking into account the correlations among the different channels.

 For the normalized differential cross sections, only systematic uncertainties affecting the shape of the distributions are relevant.
 The uncertainties in the luminosity and trigger efficiency cancel out completely, as well as other contributions to the uncertainty in the total yield.